dylanjameswallis/Documenting_GWAS/every_script.md

 ## Trimming Sequences

-Each sequence was trimmed using trimmomatic this was orgincally two scripts (trimmomatic.sh and trimAllSeq.sh) which I combined below and should work
+Each sequence was trimmed using trimmomatic this was orgincally two scripts (trimmomatic.sh and trimAllSeq.sh).
+The code chunk below combines these two scripts and should work:

 ```bash